 National Frequency Allocation Table for Guyana establishes the frequency plan in Guyana.

-For products that do not require NFMU approval, the Agency will provide a No Homologation letter to have for your records so as to avoid any issues with Customs upon importation of the equipment to Guyana.
+For products that do not require NFMU approval, the regulatory agency will provide a No Homologation letter to have for your records so as to avoid any issues with customs.

 Guyana National Bureau of Standards